Laminitis Horn DiseaseIncludes ulcers and double soles

 Prevention and Management

-It is important to pay attention to your herd’s comfort environment.
-Make sure you have enough space and comfortable accommodation for the animals.
-Minimize standing time to allow for a maximum lay-down time.
-Ensure that rations are well balanced, especially in the pre-calving period, to avoid metabolic problems.
-Schedule two or three trimming sessions per year for preventive hoof care management.
-In cases of laminitis, it is important to restore the claw to its normal form and balance between the two digits, by trimming all four feet.
+Because a poor environment is one of the leading causes of laminitis, it is important to pay attention to your herd’s comfort.
+First of all, make sure you have enough space and comfortable accommodation of your animals.
+Also minimize standing time to allow for a maximum lay-down time.
+Furthermore ensure that rations are well-balanced, especially in the precalving period.
+This helps avoid metabolic problems.
+Also schedule two or three trimming sessions per year for preventative hoof care management.
+Finally, in cases of laminitis, it is important to restore the claw to its normal form by creating a balance between the two digits – this is easily accomplished by trimming all four feet.

 Combat the possible factor(s) that contribute to laminitis problems: